 We live in a digital world.
 It's no longer a transition or a revolution, but simply reality.
-Everything we do – work, school, socialization, entertainment, etc. – have all been redefined thanks to digital technologies and the internet.
+Everything we do – work, school, socialization, entertainment, etc. – has all been redefined thanks to digital technologies and the internet.

 The smartphone is a big reason why this has happened.
 These devices put the internet and all its might within arm's reach at all times.
 Plus, the many apps we use have also made it possible for things to become digital.